Please note that Tapas no longer supports Internet Explorer.

 There were none.

 I’d be lucky to not get shot in next few seconds.
-I’ll have to try lottery if I live through this.
+I’ll have to try the lottery if I live through this.

-As though finally getting the memo, the alien hand lay still too.
+As though finally getting the memo, the alien hand lay still, too.
 Asshole.
 I would punch it, but didn’t want unnecessary movement to attract attention.

 It was quiet.
 Train’s rhythmic knocking faded off and I picked up no pitched shouts of raised alarm.